 The Petrie Institute of Western American Art (PIWAA) governs the western American art collection, which encompasses two centuries of paintings, sculptures, and works on paper related to the West.
 Additionally, PIWAA promotes scholarship in the field through exhibitions, annual symposia, and publications.

-Contemporary western American art is currently on view on level 2 of the Hamilton Building.
+See select modernist works from the western American art collection on view in the Dietler Gallery on level 2 in the Hamilton Building.

 News & Stories

 Join us for the symposium Beyond America’s Heartland: Regionalism and the Art of the American West on Thursday, January 4, 2018.
 More

 Artist Sven Birger Sandzén, known as "the American Van Gogh," produced vibrant interpretations of Colorado.
 More

 Get the scoop on all the interactive activities for kids and families at the Denver Art Museum this month.
 More

 See a selection of paintings by early-twentieth century Taos artists including Victor Higgins, E. Martin Hennings, and Walter Ufer, as well as works by other American modernists including B. J. O. Nordfelt, Beatrice Mandelman, and Denver’s own Vance Kirkland.
 More